seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

 - jar file without the dependencies: [kafka-connect-mq-source-2.3.0.jar](https://github.com/ibm-messaging/kafka-connect-mq-source/releases/download/v2.3.0/kafka-connect-mq-source-2.3.0.jar)

-*From what I have heard, this is the new location to obain the (open source) connectors.*
+*From what I have heard, this is the new location to obtain the (open source) connectors.*

 You may be able to obtain older source and sink connectors from [Fix Central](https://www.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm%7EOther%20software&product=ibm/Other+software/IBM+Event+Automation&release=1.0.0.0&platform=All&function=all).
 However, I do see a comment "*Kafka Connect MQ Source old version.
 For new version visit https://ibm.github.io/event-automation/connectors/kc-source-ibm-mq/installation*" which suggests the location may have permanently moved.

-If you are interested in working from the IBM MQ perspective refer ro following URLs:
+If you are interested in working from the IBM MQ perspective refer to following URLs:

 - [You want to download the jar file for the IBM MQ Kafka connector](https://www.ibm.com/support/pages/you-want-download-jar-file-ibm-mq-kafka-connector).
 You'll need an IBM account to download this file.